 Al Mutran Anba Ibraham.

-- Located in the Christian Quarter, adjacent to Al-Khalil gate, which is one of the gates of the Al-Aqsa Mosque, the Mosque of Omar ibn al-Khattab and Alqiama church, near the monastery of St. George.
+- Located in the Christian Quarter, adjacent to Al-Khalil gate, which is one of the gates of the old town, the Mosque of Omar ibn al-Khattab and Alqiama church, near the monastery of St. George.

 - A large pool in the middle, used in the days of the Ottomans to collect winter rains.